-- Place your chicken breasts in a 9x13 baking dish.
+- Place the chicken breasts in a 9x13 baking dish.
 Be sure to line the dish with butter or cooking spray.

 - Salt and pepper the chicken and then cover each chicken breast with cilantro flakes.

-- Take your pineapple circles and cut them in half.
+- Cut the pineapple circles in half.
 Lay one half on one end of the chicken and the other half on the other end.

-- Slice your lime into wedges and place one wedge in the middle of the chicken and two pineapple slices.
+- Slice the lime into wedges and place one wedge in the middle of the chicken and two pineapple slices.

 - Sprinkle with cilantro flakes one more time.
-If you are looking for a little spice, sprinkle your chicken with a little cayenne pepper before baking.
+If you are looking for a little spice, sprinkle the chicken with a little cayenne pepper before baking.

 - Place in oven and bake for about 30 minutes at 350 degrees or until chicken is cooked through.